-Based solely on a review of the copies of such forms and related amendments received by the Company, or on written representations from the Company's officers and Directors that no Forms 5 were required to be filed, the Company believes that during fiscal 2003 all Section 16(a) filing requirements applicable to its officers, Directors and beneficial owners of more than ten percent of any class of its equity securities were met.
+Based solely on a review of the copies of such forms and related amendments received by the Company, or on written representations from the Company's officers and Directors that no Forms 5 were required to be filed, the Company believes that during fiscal 2005 all Section 16(a) filing requirements applicable to its officers, Directors and beneficial owners of more than ten percent of any class of its equity securities were met, except that, due to a Company oversight, a Form 4 filing for Mr. Edwards for the May 1, 2005 Nominating and Corporate Governance Committee meeting fee (representing 24.004 stock units), was not timely filed.